Original Review date: August 2015. Tested with Garmin Run HR Strap and 3.20-5.10 firmware (updated May 2016)

 What kind of trail runner is it good for?

 The post 3.60 firmware fēnix 3 has shown itself to be a reasonably capable in most conditions and offers a huge set of trail running/activity tracking/smart watch type features.
-The fēnix 3 would suit a trail type who is happy to concede some accuracy, reliability, and endurance to get a watch to do nearly everything else.
+The fēnix 3 would suit a trail type who is happy to concede accuracy, some reliability, and endurance to get a watch to do nearly everything else.
 Be warned, you’ll want to be a fast ultra runner (12.5hr battery on most accurate setting), and 100 miler types are taking a bit of gamble on the UltraTrac side of things so running with a charger is your best option.

 What should you expect as a long term running companion?